 Metal brackets used to hold window panes in the window frames.
 When installing glazing points, make certain you exert pressure only towards the sash, not onto the glass.
 Wear heavy-duty gloves when doing work with glass.

-Used to protect hands when perform heavy duty work.
+Used to protect hands when performing heavy-duty work.
 Gloves worn when handling sharp materials should be made of leather.

 Lubricating material used in locations where you do not want a layer of grease which will attract dirt, etc., such as in window tracks.